rstraub/rstraub.github.io/_posts/2022-06-13-learning-programming-languages-with-exercism.md

 image: assets/images/24-babel-tower.jpg
 layout: post
 tags:
-- Career
-- Exercism
+- languages
-- Deliberate Practice
+- career
-title: "\U0001F579 How To Use Exercism To Learn Programming Languages"
+title: "How To Use Exercism To Learn Programming Languages"
 ---

 Want to learn a new programming language, but don't know where to start?
 Exercism might be what you've been looking for...